Zurich Insurance Group: Zurich Ireland

 Officially known as Zurich Insurance plc ('ZIP'), Zurich Ireland is a wholly owned subsidiary.
 ZIP is an Irish insurance company originally incorporated in 1950 and is Zurich Insurance Group's main legal entity for writing non-life insurance business in Europe.
 ZIP writes non-life insurance business across the European Union through its Irish head office and network of branches.

 In July 2023, it was announced that ZIP would undergo a "cross-border conversion" from a public limited company in Ireland to a Aktiengesellschaft (stock corporation) in Germany.

 Zurich North America

 Zurich expanded into US and Canadian market in 1912 to become one of the leading commercial P&C insurance provider.
 It serves a diverse set of industries including automotive, agriculture, construction, manufacturing, technology and numerous others.

 Zurich Kotak General Insurance Company

-Zurich Insurance owns 70% of Zurich Kotak General Insurance, headquartered in Mumbai.
+Zurich Insurance owns 70% of Zurich Kotak General Insurance in India, headquartered in Mumbai.
 It offers non-life insurance products like motor, car, bike, health, travel, home insurance and others.

+Zurich Chile

+In Chile, Zurich operates through local insurance entities that form part of Zurich Insurance Group, the Swiss insurer founded in 1872 and headquartered in Zurich, Switzerland.
+The Chilean business long operated under the Chilena Consolidada brand after its acquisition by the Zurich group in 1991.

+In 2022, the company informed the Comisión para el Mercado Financiero (CMF) that shareholders would vote on changing the name to Zurich Chile Seguros.
+Public regulatory records identify Zurich Chile Seguros Generales S.A. as a supervised issuer in Chile.